Capturing and evaluating impact

 Examples of impacts and indicators (EASE login required)

 It can be useful to monitor and track who is engaging with your research to know where your research might be making a difference.
-Altmetric.com is a subscription service, which provides article-level metrics about how research is referenced and shared in a range of social media and in the news.
+The University has a subscription with Overton, the world’s largest searchable index of policy documents, guidelines, think tank publications and working papers.
+You can create a free account using your ed.ac.uk email address.

 Evaluating Effectiveness of Engagement Activities